devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 All in all Provider is a great and easy solution to distribute State in a small Flutter applications.
 But it is not an architecture [@hracekPragmaticStateManagement2019; @boelensFlutterBLoCScopedModel2019; @savjolovsFlutterAppArchitecture2019; @sullivanPragmaticStateManagement2019].
 Just the provider package alone with no pattern to follow or an architecture to obey will not lead to a clean and manageable application.
 But no worries, I did not teach you about the package for nothing.
 Because provider is such an efficient and easy way to distribute state, the BLoC package [[@angelovBlocLibraryDart2019]](https://felangel.github.io/bloc/#/) uses it as an underlying technologie for their approach.

 ## Redux
-Redux [[@abramovRedux2015]](https://redux.js.org/) is statemanagement solution originally build for React [[@facebookReactNativeFramework2015]](https://facebook.github.io/react-native/) in 2015 by Dan Abramov.
-In Redux, we use a _Store_ as one central location for our Business Logic.
+Redux [[@abramovRedux2015]](https://redux.js.org/) is State Management solution originally build for React [[@facebookReactNativeFramework2015]](https://facebook.github.io/react-native/) in 2015 by Dan Abramov.
+It was late ported to Flutter by Brian Egan in 2017 [[@eganFlutterReduxPackage2017]](https://pub.dev/packages/flutter_redux).
+In Redux, we use a _Store_ as one central location for all our Business Logic.
 This Store is put at the very top of our Widget Tree and then globally provided to all widgets using an Inherited Widget.
 We extract as much logic from the UI as possible.
 It should only send actions to the store (such as user input) and display the interface dependant on the current State of the Store.
 The Store has _reducer_ functions, that take in the previous State and an _action_ and return a new state. [@boelensFlutterBLoCScopedModel2019; @doughtieArchitectingReactiveFlutter2017; @eganKeepItSimple2018] So in Wisgen the Dataflow would look something like this:

 ![ Wisgen Favorite List with Redux](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-redux.PNG)